'Project Blue Fin' to bring 500 jobs to Winston-Salem

 This follows the $400,000 incentives package Forsyth County approved for the project last week.

-If the company accepts and moves to Winston-Salem, it will bring 200 jobs to the city and then 300 more in over 5 years.
+If the company accepts and moves to Winston-Salem, it will bring 200 jobs to the city and then 300 more over five years.

 Ziehl-Abegg is also looking at other sites in North Carolina, as well as spots in South Carolina and Tennessee.